podviaznikov/ua.transliteration/README.md

 All test cases from the law are implemented.

 Library can be used in browser on node.js platform.
+Minified version can be found in the min directory.

+Published as npm package - transliteration.ua.

 ## How to use